learosema/talentbook/README.md

 talentbook comes with a ready-to-use docker configuration:

+- copy the `.sample.env` configuration to `.env` and adjust settings accordingly.
 - to build the docker images, you can use the `./docker-build.sh` shell script
 - `docker compose up -d` to start, `docker compose down` to stop the services
 - `docker compose --profile dev up` to additionally start development-related containers (such as [smtp4dev](https://github.com/rnwood/smtp4dev) and [adminer](https://adminer.org))
+- note: when you used `docker compose --profile dev up -d` with the `--profile dev` option, remember to also specify it when shutting the services down: `docker compose --profile dev down -d`
 - to reset the database, delete the volume via `docker volume rm talentbook_pgdata`

 ## Running talentbook locally